 FAIRBANKS, Gordon Hubert.
 Calgary, Alberta 1913 — 13.7.1985.
-Canadian Linguist, NIA, IE, Russian and Armenian Scholar in the U.S.A.
+Canadian Linguist in the U.S.A., NIA, IE, Russian and Armenian Scholar.
 Citizen of the U.S.A.
-Professor in Ithaca and Hawaii.
-Educated at University of Alberta (B.A.
+Professor in Ithaca, Manoa and Urbana.
+Educated at Mount Royal College in Calgary, studies at at University of Alberta (B.A.
 1937, M.A.
 1938).
 In 1938-39 and in 1940-41 Assistant of German at University of Wisconsin in Madison.
 In 1941-45 Assistant Professor at Southwestern University.
 In 1948 Ph.D.
 University of Wisconsin, in comparative IE philology.
-From 1945 at Cornell University in Ithaca, N.Y.: 1945-47 Instructor, 1947-50 Assistant Professor, 1950-57 Associate Professor, 1957-70 Professor.
+From 1945 at Cornell University in Ithaca, N.Y.: 1945-47 Instructor, 1947-50 Assistant Professor, 1950-57 Associate Professor, 1957-70 Professor of Linguistics.
 Visiting Professor at Deccan College in Poona in 1955-56 and 1958-59, in Delhi in 1963-64.
 From 1970 to 1978 or 1980 Professor of Linguistics at University of Hawaii in Manoa.
 From 1979 Hermann Collitz Professor of IE in Urbana, Illinois.
-In 1941 married, two daughters.
-At Cornell he had a number of South Asian students.
-Also interested in Dravidian.
-His main work, however, was the History of Russian Phonology.
+Married 1941 Anna Elisabeth Tempel, two daughters.

-Publications: diss.
+Publications: Diss.
 Phonology and morphology of modern spoken West Armenian.
 12+103 p.
 1948.

-– with others: Hindi Exercises and Reading.
+– With others: Hindi Exercises and Reading.
+7+109 p.
 Ithaca 1955; Hindi me kaarak.
 1960.

-– with P. B. Pandit: Hindi, a Spoken Approach.
-1965.
+– With P. B. Pandit: Hindi, a Spoken Approach.
+8+84 p.
+Poona 1965.

-– with Bal Govind Misra: Spoken and written Hindi.
-1966, 6th ed.
-503 p.
+– With Bal Govind Misra: Spoken and written Hindi.
+35+468 p.
+Ithaca 1966, 6th ed.
 Ithaca 1984.

-– with J. W. Gair & M. W. S. De Silva: Colloquial Sinhalese.
+– With J. W. Gair & M. W. S. De Silva: Colloquial Sinhalese.
 1-2.
 390+251 p.
 34 cassettes.
 N.Y.
-1968-?? (or 1960?), 2nd ed.
+1968, 2nd ed.
 1981-84.

-– with others: Spoken East Armenian.
+– With E. W. Stewick: Spoken East Armenian.
+403 p.
+N.Y.
 1958.

-– articles on linguistics.
+– Articles on linguistics.